Call for Submissions – The Jewish Experience

 The film turns the issue of mass murder during the Holocaust and the behavior of the murderers into a matter relevant to viewers today.
 Through a clever combination of archival footage, dramatic sequences, and interviews, the director reveals the inner makeup of 'regular people' who became murderers.

-Jury members: Bruce Goldstein, Ofer Ashkenazi, Irit Sheleg.
+Jury members: Bruce Goldstein, Dr. Ofer Ashkenazi, Irit Sheleg.

 2013: "Aftermath", Wladyslaw Pasikowski